 └── package.json

-The root docmd.config.json uses the workspace schema.
-Any other keys in this file (like theme, menubar, or logo) act as global defaults for all projects.
+The root docmd.config.json uses the workspace key.
+Any top-level keys (e.g. theme, menubar, logo) act as global defaults for every project.

 {